BeSearched

 Link Text – The text that is displayed in a hyperlink.
 For example, in the hyperlink www.besearched.com,“besearched.com” is the link text.

-Listings – A listing is a website’s presence in a search engine or directory, and is not indicative of a websites’ search engine positioning.
+Listings – A listing is a website’s presence in a search engine or directory, and is not indicative of websites’ search engine positioning.

 Meta Robots Tag – Allows page authors to prevent their web page from being indexed by a search engine.